ethereum/ethereum-org-website/src/content/staking/pools/index.md

 <ExpandableCard title="When can I withdraw my stake?">
 Currently, withdrawing funds from an Ethereum validator is not possible, which limits the ability to actually <em>redeem</em> your liquidity token for the ETH rewards locked in the consensus layer.

-Alternatively, pools that utilize an ERC-20 liquidity token allow users to trade this token in the open market, effectively allowing you to "withdraw" without actually removing ETH from the staking contract.
+Alternatively, pools that utilize an ERC-20 liquidity token allow users to trade this token in the open market, allowing you to sell your staking position, effectively "withdrawing" without actually removing ETH from the staking contract.
 </ExpandableCard>

 <ExpandableCard title="Is this different from staking with my exchange?">